PacktPublishing/Linux-Kernel-Programming/Further_Reading.md

 	- ["Loading signed kernel modules", LWN, Dec 2011](https://lwn.net/Articles/470906/)
 - [The Eudyptula Challenge](http://eudyptula-challenge.org/): "The Eudyptula Challenge was a series of programming exercises for the Linux kernel, that started from a very basic "Hello world" kernel module, moving on up in complexity to getting patches accepted into the main Linux kernel source tree."
 It's really cool but NOT active as of this writing though.

-## Chapter 3, Kernel and Memory Management Internals -Essentials
+## Chapter 4, Essentials of Kernel and Memory Management Internals - Further Reading
 - Book: [Hands-On System Programming with Linux", Kaiwan N Billimoria, Packt](https://www.packtpub.com/networking-and-servers/hands-system-programming-linux).
 Prerequisites to this chapter (essential reading, really):
 	- Ch 1 : Linux System Architecture
 	- Ch 2 : Virtual Memory